Lone Mountain Cemetery: Grave relocations

 Some of the families of those interred at the Laurel Hill and Calvary Cemeteries moved their family remains at their own expense.
 In June 1901, an unknown number of remains from Laurel Hill Cemetery were moved to the Japanese Cemetery, Cypress Lawn Memorial Park, and the Serbian Cemetery, all in Colma.
 35,000 of the Laurel Hill remains were removed between 1939 and 1940, and placed in redwood coffins, and were taken to Colma; where they were stored for six years in Cypress Abbey Mausoleum.
 World War II had delayed the construction of a new burial chamber; and after the war the cost to build was too high, so instead the remains were placed beneath a large burial mound at Cypress Lawn.
 It was not until 1993, that the memorial obelisk for those that were re-interred was placed on the 5 acre mound at Cypress Lawn.

 There had been plans to create a 5-acre memorial park in the Laurel Hill neighborhood, which did not receive enough support.
 The land for the Laurel Hill Cemetery became subdivided for housing and shopping centers.

-Modern day

 The site of the Laurel Hill Cemetery (at 3333 California Street; number 760) is listed as a California Historical Landmark.

-In 2017, a team of electricians was working underground at a home on Iris Avenue, when they spotted a 155-year-old gravestone that was a leftover from the Laurel Hill Cemetery.

-Franciscan manzanita

-When the Laurel Hill Cemetery was bulldozed in 1947, it was thought that the last Franciscan manzanita plant (Arctostaphylos franciscana) was located there, and that the species therefore went extinct.
-In October 2009, 60 years later, a Franciscan manzanita plant was found next to Doyle Drive in the Presidio; which prompted environmental groups to try to protect the plant(s) under the Endangered Species Act.
-The land it was found on was part of the Doyle Drive Replacement Project and was not protected, which prompted litigation, but the single shrub found was moved and has been used to try to reproduce the species.
-In 2012, the plant received listing in the Endangered Species Act, and 300 acres were designated as critical habitat.